 The exceptional calibre of the education offered by Queen Elizabeth’s School is demonstrated in the awards and commendations bestowed on the School by national education organisations, leading journalists and other respected groups and individuals.

 University destinations: A new School record of 47 Oxbridge offers were received in 2023, surpassing the previous record of 40 Oxbridge places secured in 2020.
 In 2021, 39 places were secured and a further 34 in 2022.
 Together with two other schools, QE had the joint-highest number of pupils in the world going to Cambridge University in 2016; of the three, we had the highest success rate in securing offers, with 52% of applicants offered places.
-Some 25-35 QE leavers gain Oxbridge places annually.
+Some 25-35 QE leavers typically gain Oxbridge places annually.
 Research by the Sutton Trust, the social mobility foundation, named Queen Elizabeth’s as the top state school for admission to Russell Group universities – a status confirmed by Department for Education figures released in 2019 looking at leavers’ destinations over the previous three years.

 Awards: QE has been named as The Sunday Times State Secondary School of the Year for 2022, the third time the School has been recognised with this award.
 QE was presented with the Evening Standard’s School of the Year Award for Academic Excellence by the Secretary of State for Education for the third time in 2013.
 In the same year, the then-Mayor of London announced QE’s place as an inaugural member of the London Schools Gold Club.
 QE was ranked as the top State School by the Financial Times in their Top 1000 Schools, which measures performance in the more difficult ‘core’ academic subjects.

 Prince’s Teaching Institute: QE is heavily involved with the Schools Leadership Programme of the Prince’s Teaching Institute, an educational charity established by The Prince of Wales which promotes exceptional teaching.
 In addition, eight academic departments at QE belong to the PTI; with the School having been awarded the PTI Mark in a host of subjects, ranging from English and History to Music and Science.